 Lake Tekapo’s famed night sky is phenomenal and offers the perfect opportunity to spot the stars and the wonders of the night sky.
 The area is in fact one of the only Dark Sky Reserves in New Zealand and is the largest one in the Southern Hemisphere.
 It is also named the Aoraki/Mackenzie International Dark Sky Reserve.
 So, Tekapo is without a doubt one of the best places to go stargazing in New Zealand.

 The Mount John Observatory is the ultimate mountaintop stargazing experience.
 Run by the University of Canterbury, indulge in the science and stories of the night sky by your charming and knowledgeable guide.
-The tour is 105 minutes total.
+The tour is 2 hours in total.
 You can spot the stars through the 16″ optical telescope.
 In the case of bad weather, your tour can learn inside the purpose-built technological and interactive venue.
 Worth noting is this is an extremely popular activity so advance booking is essential.
-An adult (18 years & over) is priced from $195 NZD.
+An adult (18 years & over) is priced from $185 NZD.

 Another cool tour is the Stargazing and Tekapo Springs tour.
 This is the only guided hot pool and stargazing tour in New Zealand.
-Imagine that – soaking in a 37.5-degree celsius hot pool while gazing up at the dark sky reserve with a loved one.
+Imagine that – soaking in a 37.5-degree Celsius (99.5 degrees Fahrenheit) hot pool while gazing up at the dark sky reserve with a loved one.
 On the two-hour tour at Tekapo Springs, you will learn all about stars, planets, and galaxies.
-This tour costs $99 NZD per adult.
+This tour costs $119 NZD per adult.
 If by any chance there’s poor weather you can still experience an indoor virtual reality tour of the Tekapo Dark Sky Reserve.